SteveJustin1963/tec-MINT/code/convergent series.md

-This is Figure 6-1 from the document titled:

-"Computing 2 the hard way"

 The code is calculating the value 2 using an infinite series of negative powers of 2, specifically by computing and summing: